jotform/wordpress-embed-plugin/readme.txt

 2. Enter your Wordpress Administrator panel (http://my-wordpress.url/wp-admin)
 3. Activate plugin under Plugins section
 4. Go to post/page you want to embed your form
+5. If you are using Gutenberg editor, add a Classic block to your post/page
-5. Click to JotForm's Form Picker (Small orange JotForm pencil icon)
+6. Click on JotForm's Form Picker tool (pencil icon)
-6. Select your form from your JotForm account
+7. Select your form from your JotForm account
-7. Save/Preview it
+8. Save/Preview it
-8. Hola, your form is embedded to your post/page :)
+9. Voila!
+Your form is embedded to your post/page :)

 == Frequently asked questions ==

 = How to add a form? =

 Adding a form to your blog post is very easy.
-Simply click on the JotForm icon on your post editor.
-It is the small pencil icon.
-See the screenshots to see what it looks like.
+Simply click the JotForm pencil icon on the classic editor.
+If you are using Gutenberg editor, you must add a Classic block first.

 = What kinds of forms can I create? =